 As The Domestic Dietitian Brynn McDowell, RD, points out, these tiny fruits (yup, they're fruits!) are a staple in the Mediterranean diet for a good reason.
 Research indicates that this way of eating slows the aging process, promotes longevity, and boosts good gut bacteria, which is why it's a favorite of doctors and nutritionists.
 Of course, olives alone aren't responsible for all these perks.
 But it's safe to say that they pull their weight alongside the rest of the diet's key foods, given all their healthy attributes.

 Are olives healthy?
-Let’s investigate
+Let's investigate olive nutrition facts

-1. Olives are packed with heart-healthy fats
+1. Olives are packed with heart-healthy fats.

 McDowell points out that, like olive oil, olives are rich in monounsaturated fats, which fall under the "healthy fat" category.
 "Monounsaturated fatty acids have been linked to decreased inflammation and a reduced risk of heart disease," she explains.
 But there's one caveat: You'll be getting considerably less fat if you opt for whole olives as opposed to olive oil.
 "Olive oil is made up of 100 percent fat, while olives contain about 20 percent fat," says McDowell.